ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojoSampleQuestions.md

     To improve the game’s performance, which AWS service can you use to reduce DynamoDB response times from milliseconds to microseconds?

-    - Amazon DynamoDB Accelerator (DAX)
+    - ==Amazon DynamoDB Accelerator (DAX)==
 - Amazon ElastiCache
     - AWS Device Farm
     - DynamoDB Auto Scaling

     **Incorrect**

-    Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times from milliseconds to microseconds, even at millions of requests per second.
+    ==Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times from milliseconds to microseconds, even at millions of requests per second.==

     ![img](https://d2908q01vomqb2.cloudfront.net/887309d048beef83ad3eabf2a79a64a389ab1c9f/2017/06/28/ReadThroughCache-1.png)